DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/connections_managed.md

 ### Managed Connection

-A **Managed Connection** points to a database and is used by the hub to:
+A **Managed Connection** points to a database that is used by the hub to:

 1. Create and load staging tables.
 2. Store auditing data, such as datalink execution history.